mohammedazan/ai-playground/README.md

 ---

 <p align="center">
-  Made with ❤️ and ☕ by Mohamed Hazan
+  Made with ❤️ and ☕ by Mohamed azan
 </p>